-Kenton Yeager has previously designed lights for Clarence Brown Theatre’s productions of Peter and the Starcatcher, The Crucible, Sweeney Todd, Tommy, Woyzeck, Titus Andronicus, The Life of Galileo and many more.
-During his 40 year career, he has designed, produced or directed more than 600 productions both nationally and internationally.
-Theatre design credits include work for The Denver Center, Cincinnati Playhouse, The Repertory Theatre of St. Louis, Milwaukee Repertory Theater, Arizona Theatre Company, Round House Theatre, Pioneer Theatre Company, Folger Theatre, Virginia Stage Company, Arden Theatre Company, Syracuse Stage, Asolo Repertory Theatre, PlayMakers Repertory Company, Great River Shakespeare Festival and American Music Theater Festival.
-He has designed concerts for Suzanne Vega, Dave Matthews, John Prine, They Might Be Giants, George Winston, The Kronos Quartet, Bobby McFerrin, The Roches and Stéphane Grappelli.
-As an educator, Mr. Yeager heads the master’s program in lighting design here at University of Tennessee, Knoxville, and has taught over 100 master classes at more than 40 universities and workshops abroad in Germany, The Czech Republic, Vietnam, Austria, Mexico, France, Wales and Holland.
+Kenton Yeager: Member USAA has previously designed lights for Clarence Brown Theatre’s productions of King Charles III, The Crucible, Sweeney Todd, The Who’s Tommy, Woyzeck, Titus Andronicus, The Life of Galileo and many more.
+During his 40-year career, he has designed, produced or directed more than 700 productions both nationally and internationally.
+Theatre design credits include work for The Denver Center Theatre Company, Cincinnati Playhouse in the Park, Walnut Street Theatre, The Repertory Theatre of St. Louis, Milwaukee Repertory Theater, Arizona Theatre Company, Round House Theatre, Pioneer Theatre Company, Folger Theatre, Virginia Stage Company, Arden Theatre Company, Syracuse Stage, Asolo Repertory Theatre, Riverside Theatre, PlayMakers Repertory Company, and the Great River Shakespeare Festival.
+He has designed concerts for Suzanne Vega, Dave Matthews, John Prine, They Might Be Giants, George Winston, The Kronos Quartet, Bobby McFerrin, The Roches and Stephane Grappelli.
+As an educator, Kenton heads the master’s program in lighting design here at University of Tennessee, Knoxville, and has taught over 100 master classes at more than 40 universities and workshops abroad in Germany, The Czech Republic, Vietnam, India, Austria, Mexico, France, Wales and Holland.
 Kenton is also the creator and owner of Yeagerlabs a company specializing in innovative ways of teaching theatre in the classroom.
 Foundational to all of his creative work and his teaching are his meditation and mindfulness practices.
-He is president of the American Meditation Society, a certified advanced practices meditation teacher, and head of the Mindfulness Community of Scholars here at UT.
+He is past president of the American Meditation Society, a certified advanced practices meditation teacher, and faculty advisor to the Mindfulness and Meditation Club here at UT.